prateek-parashar/configurationserver/README.md

 # configurationserver
-Configuration server using Spring cloud for microservice configuration management
+Configuration server using Spring cloud for microservice configuration management.